CEO and President

 Mark D’Agostino has more than 20 years of experience helping organizations use data analysis and technology to solve complex problems and improve their effectiveness.
 Before joining DreamBox, D’Agostino was the Senior Vice President of Product Management at Applied Predictive Technologies.
 At APT he guided the development of innovative, software-as-a-service products that are used by more than 100 of the largest companies in the world to measure their impact and improve their effectiveness.
 In previous roles at Accenture China, Dean & Company, and Mercer Management Consulting, he consulted with leading companies in retail, consumer products, telecommunications, and other industries to identify and realize business improvement opportunities.
 D’Agostino is passionate about improving educational opportunities for all children and is a founder of the Grassroots Education Project, which has provided over 20,000 hours of volunteer service to students in Washington, D.C.
 He has a degree in Physics and Electrical Engineering from the Massachusetts Institute of Technology.

-Nigel Green has extensive experience as both a teacher and software developer.
+Nigel’s experience encompasses a career in both education and software development.
 Prior to moving to the United States in 1991 from his native Australia, Green was a K–8 educator and faculty member at the University of Melbourne.
-He has since worked at several startups, including spending eight years at Amazon.com.
-Green has designed many award-winning products and is the sole or joint inventor of more than 20 patents, and is responsible for much of DreamBox Learning’s effective Intelligent Adaptive technology.
-Green currently oversees many areas at DreamBox that contribute to the user experience, from the Intelligent Adaptive engine to how lessons are designed and written to data mining.
+He later worked at several technology startups, along with spending eight years at Amazon.
+Throughout his career, Nigel has designed several award-winning products and is the sole or joint inventor of more than 20 patents.
+Among these many accomplishments, Nigel was instrumental in developing DreamBox Learning’s Intelligent Adaptive Technology platform, which provides kids with a personalized math learning experience.
+Today, Nigel remains closely involved in driving enhancements to the Intelligent Adaptive engine and the user experience for students, educators and learning guardians.
 He is a graduate of the University of Melbourne.

 Senior Vice President of Marketing